Health Science | Texas | Textbook Alternatives | Practicum in Health Science

 These systems come in several shapes and sizes, ranging from “plug-and-play” courses where students primarily teach themselves, to more blended approaches that balance traditional instruction and educational technology.

-What Are the Best Digital Curriculum Options to Teach Practicum in Health Science?
+What Is the Best Digital Curriculum Option to Teach This Course?

 Using a digital curriculum as the core resource for your class comes with many positives, including: